harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

 importantly **has the correct address**.
 Checking the address helps ensure that it is difficult to spam the channel gossip mechanism; you need actual funds on the blockchain in order to send channel gossip.
-Thus, in practice, even Taproot-addressed channels require some amount of remote compatibility; otherwise, senders will ignore these channels for routing, as they cannot validate that those channels *exist*.
+Thus, in practice, even P2TR channels require some amount of remote compatibility; otherwise, senders will ignore these channels for routing, as they cannot validate that those channels *exist*.